Colleges by Location

 Campus Life

 Not everything at University of New Hampshire is about learning and grades: campus life is an essential part of your educational experience.
-Find out some information about students' life at University of New Hampshire.
+Check out some information about campus life at University of New Hampshire.

 Student Organizations

-This school has 251 open-membership student organizations you can participate in.
+According to the most recent information, there are 251 open-membership organizations at University of New Hampshire.
 That includes sororities and fraternities.
-14 percent of male and 12 of female students are involved in different organizations at University of New Hampshire.
-The student organization that gathers the largest number of students is Craft Crazy, followed by Alpha Chi Omega and Student Occupational Therapy Association.
-Other popular organizations at University of New Hampshire are New Hampshire Outing Club and Campus Living Association.
+The percentage of male students who are members of organizations is 14 and female students 12.
+The student organization that has the biggest membership is Craft Crazy, followed by Alpha Chi Omega and Student Occupational Therapy Association.
+Other popular organizations among the students at University of New Hampshire are New Hampshire Outing Club and Campus Living Association.

 Students interested in music can join the University of New Hampshire band or chorus.
-There is a drama club you can join if acting is something that interests you.
-Interested in media and communication?
+For students with a talent for acting, there is a drama club.
+You have a passion for media and communication?
 University of New Hampshire publishes its own newspaper and has its own radio station.

 Student Services

-University of New Hampshire offers a number of services necessary for a pleasant and safe life on campus.
+At University of New Hampshire, there are many amenities required for a pleasant and safe life on campus.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-The dormitory entrances are electronically operated.
-There is a 24-hour security patrol.
-The late-night transport/escort service is available.
+There are 24-hour emergency phone and alarm devices.
+The school's dormitory entrances are operated electronically.
+There is a security patrol that operates around the clock.
+The after-hours transportation/escort service is available.

 This school has a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of University of New Hampshire.